Kron4ek/Conty/README.md

     ```
     # ./enter-chroot.sh
     ```
 3. Now use `create-conty.sh` to create a SquashFS (or DwarFS) image and create a ready-to-use Conty executable.
 Root rights are not needed for this step.
-By default a SquashFS image with zstd compression (level 19) will be created, however, if you want, you can edit the script and enable DwarFS, select a different compression algorithm and/or compression level.
+By default a SquashFS image with zstd compression (level 19) will be created, however, if you want, you can edit variables in `settings.sh` and enable DwarFS, select a different compression algorithm and/or compression level.

     ```
     $ ./create-conty.sh